diginsight/telemetry/HOWTO - Avoid performance imacts using diginsight telemetry.md

 # Performance considerations
 Rendering the application flow involves a few risks of impact on application performance:<br>
 - __risk n°1__. gathering methods and variables descriptions may require processing time<br>
-- __risk n°2__. creating the application flow descriptions may involve a lot of string management<br>(with associated CPU and memory consumption).<br>
+- __risk n°2__. creating the log rows may involve a lot of string management<br>(with associated CPU and memory consumption).<br>
-- __risk n°3__. writing the application flow to an external resource may involve a lot of IO operations<br> (with creation of big log files, log databases a high network bandwith consumption)
+- __risk n°3__. writing the application flow to external resources may involve a lot of IO operations<br> (with creation of big log files, log databases a high network bandwith consumption)

 To avoid impacts from these risks diginsight has been designed to ensure:
 - __no processing__ must be involved by diginsight where application flow rendering is __disabled__
 - __minimal possible processing__ must be involved by diginsight where application flow rendering is __enabled__
-- __application flow rendering can be enabled only when useful__ <br>(eg. only while troubleshooting or when exceptions happen).
+- __application flow rendering can be enabled selectively, only when useful__ <br>(eg. only while troubleshooting or when exceptions happen).

-Iin the following paragraphs we'll go deep into the main __strategies__ Diginsight implements to ensure these conditions.
+In the following paragraphs we'll go deep into the main __strategies__ Diginsight implements to ensure these conditions.

 ## Strategy n°1: diginsight gathers execution flow from static variables and compiler generated information
 Diginsight application flow is essentially gathered from static variables and compiler generated information.<br>